4S1ght/ibfs/spec/spec-1.0.md

         - Directory permissions

 # Overview
-IBFS (Indirect-block filesystem) is a fully custom filesystem designed specifically to provide a virtualization layer for any software that needs to expose filesystem access to the local network, such as self-hosted file servers, network attached storage, upload sites and anything else that requires user-provided data and may benefit from extra security against directory traversal, file inclusion or arbitrary file upload attacks.
+IBFS (Indirect-block filesystem) is a fully custom 64-bit filesystem designed specifically to provide a virtualization  layer for any software that needs to expose filesystem access to the local network, such as self-hosted file servers, network attached storage, upload sites and anything else that requires user-provided data and may benefit from extra security against directory traversal, file inclusion or arbitrary file upload attacks.

 > **Note:** This specification will evolve alongside the project and is subject to change.
 Currently it's not as much of a specification as it is a form of organizing the plethora of structures, patterns and mechanics used by the filesystem.

 ## Use cases
 The main use cases for the IBFS filesystem are network file sharing and hosting.
 The virtualized nature of the filesystem isolates the physical host filesystem from consumers and greatly reduces the surface of many types of attacks.

 # Structural design
-IBFS is a 64-bit filesystem utilizing a hybrid model that combines unrolled-linked-list and FAT-like allocation table patterns.
+IBFS is a filesystem utilizing a hybrid model that combines unrolled-linked-list and FAT-like allocation table patterns.
+This design balances real world performance with the difficulties of implementing other more complicated filesystems, such as EXT4, with multiple possible levels of indirect block addressing.

 At a high level each file and directory consists of a chain of [index blocks](#index-blocks) linked together in an unrolled-linked-list pattern - each of the blocks containing a list of sector addresses pointing to the first sector of a [storage block](#storage─block).

 ```
-              [ IBFS file or directory entry structure ]
+┌──────────────────┬───────[ IBFS file and directory entry structure ]─────────────────────────┐
+│                  │                                                                           │

- ┌────────────┐             ┌────────────┐             ┌────────────┐
+│                  │ ╔════════════╗     ┌────────────┐     ┌────────────┐                      │
- │ Head block │ ──│link│──> │ Link block │ ──│link│──> │ Link block │ ──> ...
+│  Index blocks    │ ║ Head block ║ ──> │ Link block │ ──> │ Link block │ ──────────────> ...  │
- └────────────┘             └────────────┘             └────────────┘
+│                  │ ╚════════════╝     └────────────┘     └────────────┘                      │
-       ││
-     <link>─────────────────────────────────────────────────────────────> ...
-       ││                 ││                ││                ││
-       \/                 \/                \/                \/
-┌───────────────┐  ┌───────────────┐  ┌───────────────┐  ┌───────────────┐
+│                  │   │                  │                      └┐                            │
+├──────────────────┤   ├─────────> ...    ├──────────────────┬────┼─────────────────────> ...  │
+│                  │   │                  │                  │   ┌┘        │                   │
+│                  │   ↓                  ↓                  ↓   │         ↓                   │
+│                  │ ┌───────────────┐  ┌───────────────┐┌───────────────┐┌───────────────┐    │
-│ Storage block │  │ Storage block │  │ Storage block │  │ Storage block │
+│  Storage blocks  │ │ Storage block │  │ Storage block ││ Storage block ││ Storage block │    │
-└───────────────┘  └───────────────┘  └───────────────┘  └───────────────┘
+│                  │ └───────────────┘  └───────────────┘└───────────────┘└───────────────┘    │
+│                  │                                             │                             │
+│                  │                                             ├────────────────┬─────> ...  │
+│                  │                                             │                │            │
+│                  │                                     ┌───────────────┐┌───────────────┐    │
+│  Storage blocks  │                                     │ Storage block ││ Storage block │    │
+│                  │                                     └───────────────┘└───────────────┘    │
+│                  │                                                                           │
+└──────────────────┴───────────────────────────────────────────────────────────────────────────┘
 ```

 ## Root sector
 The root sector stores all crucial filesystem metadata necessary for mounting and operation.
 Most importantly, it holds the root directory address and cryptographic metadata used to verify decryption keys necessary to operate on the volume if encryption is enabled.

 **Root sector size**
 The maximum safely usable space inside the root sector is equal to the minimum sector size allowed by the specification ─ **1024 bytes.**

 **Encryption & Data safety**
 The root sector, along with the root metadata block are the only regions that do not undergo encryption and therefore absolutely no sensitive data should be stored inside them.

 ```
 Size │ Type  │ Description